 Stand-up comics, like Seinfeld, spend a lifetime perfecting one routine.
 If you see Seinfeld perform today, his show will be very similar to the one he performed 3 years ago.

-On the other side we have Louis CK, who throws away his material every year.
-He could focus on making “one good hour” and gradually improve it, but he wants to write new jokes.
-For Louis, leaving the old routine behind pushes him to get better.
+On the other side, we have Dave Chappelle, who release four unique standup specials in 2017.
+He could focus on making "one good hour" and gradually improve it, but he wants to write new jokes.

-Which group produced the higher quality ceramics?
-You’d expect it’d be the group focused on quality.
-But here’s what happened:
+Which group produced higher-quality ceramics?
+You'd expect it'd be the group focused on quality.
+But here's what happened:

 A curious fact emerged: the works of highest quality were all produced by the group being graded for quantity.